YOURLS/website/src/guide/essentials/credentials.md

 );
 ```

-Hashes using MD5 are slightly less secure than using YOURLS encryption, but still way better than plain text passwords.
+Hashes using MD5 are slightly less secure than using native YOURLS encryption, but still way better than plain text passwords.

 ### I don't want to encrypt my password